 This post contains nothing momentous nor newsworthy

 Many, many years ago, my late-husband, Ray, made some disparaging comments about our vacuum cleaner.
-When I suggested we could buy a new one, who immediately scoffed, saying that the one we had worked fine for our needs, since our place was so small and we didn’t need to spend the money.
-“Okay,” I said, and made a mental note to research vacuum cleaner so I could buy him one at the next gift-giving opportunity.
+When I suggested we could buy a new one, he immediately scoffed, saying that the one we had worked fine for our needs, since our place was so small and we didn’t need to spend the money.
+“Okay,” I said, and made a mental note to research vacuum cleaners so I could buy him one at the next gift-giving opportunity.

 Which I did.